By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 You will eventually have to give everything up.
 You will never know what you could have had if you had gone for it.
 Most people have a whole lot of things, physical and habit wise that are cluttering up your life.
 To make room for anything new we always end up having to get something out of our lives.
-Pick the things you want to jettison before you run out of room and nothing more good can ever enter your life.
+Pick the things you want to jettison before you run out of room, and nothing better can ever enter your life.

 Change is hard.

 Staying the same can be hard also.
-Yes change is hard sometime, especially that first step.
+Yes, change is hard sometimes, especially that first step.
 But once you step out you will find that the movement gets easier the farther you go.
-Anything worth doing talks effort and the most valuable things sometimes take the most effort.
+Anything worth doing talks effort and the most valuable things sometimes takes the most effort.

 I don’t have the time for that.